 COVID-19 has changed life for millions of business and legal professionals, who suddenly find themselves searching for new sources of capital and stability.
 Litigation’s counter-cyclical nature is no secret, and the coming deluge of legal claims promises to make equitable access to justice a chief concern for plaintiffs.
 In the right situations, commercial litigation funding can allow attorneys and clients to gain financial clarity and flexibility amid great uncertainty.
 By converting illiquid legal claims to non-recourse capital that can be deployed in the coming months, law firms, corporations, and businesses that survive the ongoing crisis may position themselves to emerge stronger when it ends–just as some did following the 2008 recession.

-For a closer examination of third-party funding, view LexShares' complementary Litigation Finance Guide, which covers case underwriting criteria, current regulations, the investment process, and more.
+For a closer examination of third-party funding, view LexShares' complimentary Litigation Finance Guide, which covers case underwriting criteria, current regulations, the investment process, and more.